canyon289/canyon289.github.io/dev/content/fitness/WhyFitness.md

 You really do have to think about what you want to do, why, and how to get there.
 Then you actually have to do it which can be a slog.
 Reading hackernews or eating unhealthy foods are all easier and comfortable in the short term.
-This downside can mitigated by making smaller magnitude changes but then it takes longer for results to appear.
+This downside can be mitigated by making smaller magnitude changes but then it takes longer for results to appear.
 Unfortunately a level of dedication and patience is needed.